sedona-thomas/Brain-Teaser-SMT-Solver/README.md

 ### Interpreting the Output

 when a model is generated, a solution can be determined by simply identifying the socksRemoved variable.

+### Further Notes

+This model could be easily extended to other colors of socks by adding new variables and number of new color of socks chosen constraints then adding that variable to the existing contraint for socksRemoved.